SamuelMartini/sidekiq_hero/README.md

 # SidekiqHero

-Sidekiq middleware that notify a recipient when a job fail or takes a configurable excessive time to process.
+Sidekiq middleware that fire a notification when a flagged worker has ended its job, successful or not.
+A worker can be flagged to always fire a notification or to fire it only when the process exceed a configured time.

+The default notifier just log on sidekiq server.
+You can configure your notification class which will receive all the metadata the job has recorder i.e. exceeded_max_time, failed.

 ## Installation

 Add this line to your application's Gemfile: